someimportantcompany/dynazord/docs/Getting-Started.md

 ## Configure

-This library interacts with the AWS-SDK, by default it creates a new `AWS.DynamoDB` instance when you create a model.
+_dynazord_ interacts with the AWS-SDK, by default it creates a new `AWS.DynamoDB` instance when you create a model.
 Check out AWS's "[Setting credentials in Node.js](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/setting-credentials-node.html)" documentation for more details.

 Alternatively you can pass a preconfigured `dynamodb` instance: